RobertRosca/environments/docs/maintenance/environments.md

 ## Locking and Installing an Environment

+First run `module load exfel mambaforge`, this will activate an environment containing environment management tools like `conda-lock`.

 The following commands can be used to concretize the environment and update or create `conda-lock.yml`:

 ```bash